JLBLine/WODEN/README.md

 The `WODEN` documentation lives [here on readthedocs](https://woden.readthedocs.io/en/latest/).
 If your internet has broken and you have already installed `WODEN`, you can build a local copy by navigating into `WODEN/docs/sphinx` and running `make html` (you'll need to have `doxygen` installed).

 > **Note**
+> Although ``WODEN`` is still very much a great tool for MWA interferomteric simulations, I (Jack Line) am no longer working in astronomy.
+I'll drop in to advise and/or fix bugs from time to time, but I can't commit to developing new features I'm afraid.
+If you want new features (or even better, want to write new features), please reach out to the [Epoch of Reionisation group at Curtin University](https://astronomy.curtin.edu.au/research/epoch-of-reionisation/).
+They should know if anyone is actively working on/using the software.
+If you end up taking over this project, feel free to delete this message!

-> Before ``WODEN`` version 1.4.0, in the output `uvfits` files, the first polarisation (usually called XX) was derived from North-South dipoles, as is the labelling convention according to the IAU.
+Please be aware, before ``WODEN`` version 1.4.0, in the output `uvfits` files, the first polarisation (usually called XX) was derived from North-South dipoles, as is the labelling convention according to the IAU.
 However, most `uvfits` users I've met, as well as the data out of the MWA telescope, define XX as East-West.
 So although the internal labelling and mathematics within the C/CUDA code is to IAU spec, by default, ``run_woden.py`` now writes out XX as East-West and YY as North-South.
 From version 1.4.0, a header value of ``IAUORDER = F`` will appear, with ``F`` meaning IAU ordering is False, so the polarisations go EW-EW, NS-NS, EW-NS, NS-EW.
 If ``IAUORDER = T``, the order is NS-NS, EW-EW, NS-EW, EW-NS.
 If there is no ``IAUORDER`` at all, assume ``IAUORDER = T``.

 `WODEN` is C / CUDA code designed to be able to simulate low-frequency radio interferometric data.
 It is written to be simplistic and *fast* to allow all-sky simulations.
 Although `WODEN` was primarily written to simulate Murchinson Widefield Array ([MWA, Tingay et al. 2013](https://doi.org/10.1017/pasa.2012.007)) visibilities, it is becoming less instrument-specific as time goes on. `WODEN` outputs `uvfits` files.